PNCA Talent Hunt Week-19 Results Announced - UrduPoint

 PNCA Talent Hunt Week-19 Results Announced

-The first Jury award won by Muhammad Ali, second Jury award by Komal Soomro and third award won by Arif Uris Bhatti.
-The results announced by Director General PNCA Dr Fouzia Saeed in a video message, she felicitated the winners of the competition.
+According to results the first jury award was claimed by Muhammad Ali while the second was bagged by Komal Soomro and third by Arif Uris Bhatti.

+Director General PNCA Dr Fouzia Saeed announced the results in a video message who felicitated the winners of the competition.

-She said PNCA would also provide opportunities to the winners and special nominees in it's upcoming functions.
+She said PNCA would also provide opportunities to the winners and special nominees in it's upcoming ceremonies organized by PNCA.

 PNCA has started this programme for the promotion of classical and semi-classical to folk, modern tunes and pop singing among the younger generation and to groom their hidden talent at the National Art Gallery.